 African traditional religions hold a belief system where although they believe in an almighty and supreme god, they feel disconnected with this god and believe in intermediaries who haven’t lost this ability, and use them to communicate.
 This is similar in practice with what African Christians do when they seek out holy grounds where they believe God would best hear them from or request Mary mother of Jesus to pray for them.
 Mary is to Christians what ancestors are to Africans in their traditional religion.
 In the same way Christians partake the holy communion in remembrance of Jesus, Africans have long been offering libation during cultural ceremonies as a way to remember their ancestors and spiritual counterparts.

 Throughout Africa its common belief that violating rules or taboos will lead to hardships, illness, curses for individuals or even a community as a whole.
 To mitigate the effects of these violations rituals, sacrifices and offerings are performed to counter the wrath of their supreme god/deity and reestablish harmony within the community or family.
 It’s also similar to practices within Christians communities where when God’s commandments are broken, they confess their wrong doings and perform cleansing to reestablish a relationship with God and the church.

-One might not imagine many parallels between these religions but they are more similar then you might think.
-According to fox news many natives have even merged the religions, similar to how Sikhism borrows from both Islam and Hinduism to form their core basis of belief.
+One might not imagine many parallels between these religions but they are more similar than you might think.
+According to Fox News many natives have even merged the religions, similar to how Sikhism borrows from both Islam and Hinduism to form their core basis of belief.
 It’s also known that Pope John Paul II even attended a voodoo ceremony in 1993 to help bring unity between the religions.